evgeniatrudova/2026_multiomnicpipeline/README.md

 ##  Server Connectivity

-Log into your institutional server to locate your raw FASTQ data and the pipeline scripts.
+Log into your institutional server to locate your raw FASTQ data and the pipeline scripts.Connect to the server ssh student@uni.edu
-Bash
-# Connect to the server
-ssh student@uni.edu

-# Verify your current directory
+Verify your current directory
 pwd
 ls

-# Navigate to the pipeline trial directory
+Navigate to the pipeline trial directory cd /path/to/2026_multiomnicpipeline/trial
-cd /path/to/2026_multiomnicpipeline/trial

-# Verify your raw data files are present
-ls -lh /path/to/raw_data/
+Verify your raw data files are present ls -lh /path/to/raw_data/

 ##  Local Testing in Mock Mode

-Always validate your setup locally before initiating a server run.
+Validate your setup locally before initiating a server run.
 Ensure your terminal is currently inside the 2026_multiomnicpipeline/trial directory.
 The following example tests the miRNA track.
 It will pull dummy data from the mock folder and successfully generate a RESULTS_MIRNA_TEST_01 folder inside the mock_results directory.

 Bash